Owning a Restaurant Hero Image 1

 Con #1: Competition

-Walmart, Target, Whole Foods, meal kit delivery services, and Amazon all are competing for space.
+Walmart, Target, Whole Foods, meal kit delivery services, and Amazon are all competing for space and your target market’s disposable income.

-Think about it – we sell pizza, but Walmart and HEB (in Texas) are selling a similar size pizza for less (with cheaper ingredients) right by the checkout line.
-How much business have we lost to convenience when we are competing against the Goliaths?
+Think about it – we sell pizza, but Walmart and HEB (in Texas) are selling a similar-sized pizza for less (with cheaper ingredients) right by the checkout line.
+How much business have we lost to convenience when we are competing against supermarket giants?

-It’s more of a blood red ocean with some real whales trying to make a splash (looking at you, Amazon…).
-And while you're trying to survive, you also need to compete with the same whales for employees.
+It’s more of a blood-red ocean with some real whales trying to make a splash (looking at you, Amazon…).
+So, all the while you're trying to survive, you also need to work on providing a more tempting offering than the competition to attract customers.

 Con #2: Long Hours

-One valid con of owning a restaurant is the long hours.
+One well-known con of owning a restaurant is the long hours.

-You know about the long hours going into the restaurant business, but you don't know how it will feel.
+Chances are, you’ve heard all about the long hours involved when going into the restaurant business.
+However, do you know how it will feel?

-When we're excited and we’ve carried this dream of owning a restaurant, we tell ourselves and our family, “Oh, we’ll handle it, it’ll be fun.”
+When we're excited and geared up to realize the dream of owning a restaurant, we tell ourselves and our family, “Oh, we’ll handle it; it’ll be fun.”

 So, simply go into it with an open mind.
-It'll be tough but will be worthwhile once you get to the other side.
+For sure, it'll be tough but will be worthwhile once you get to the other side.

 Con #3: The Family Commitment